 Award 2019, Paris

-Exactly one year before the Visible Temporary Parliament, November, 16, 2018, the Visible Selection committee – composed by Charles Esche, Director, Van Abbemuseum, Eindhoven; Gabi Ngcobo, X Berlin Biennial Curator; and Xiaoyu Weng, Associate Curator of Chinese Art at the Solomon R. Guggenheim Museum, New York; François Quintin, Director, and Anna Colin, Associate Curator, Lafayette Anticipations; alongside with the Visible project chief curators Matteo Lucchetti and Judith Wielander; Paolo Naldini, Director, Cittadellarte – Fondazione Pistoletto; and Andrea Zegna, council member of The Fondazione Zegna, announced the 2019 shortlisted projects to the public.
+Exactly one year before the Visible Temporary Parliament, November, 16, 2018, the Visible Selection committee – composed by Charles Esche, Director, Van Abbemuseum, Eindhoven; Gabi Ngcobo, X Berlin Biennial Curator; and Xiaoyu Weng, Associate Curator of Chinese Art at the Solomon R. Guggenheim Museum, New York; François Quintin, Director, and Anna Colin, Associate Curator, Lafayette Anticipations; alongside with the Visible project curators Judith Wielander and Matteo Lucchetti; Paolo Naldini, Director, Cittadellarte – Fondazione Pistoletto; and Andrea Zegna, council member of The Fondazione Zegna, announced the 2019 shortlisted projects to the public.
 The announcement of the shortlist at Lafayette Anticipations was followed by a public discussion around the development of the 2019 Visible Award temporary parliament

 The shortlisting phase followed a process started in June 2018, whereby 34 curators were invited to nominate up to 3 projects each.
-The curatorial advisory board, who finally nominated the long list of 67 projects, is made of esteemed colleagues – both affiliated with institutions and working independently in emerging or established scenes – who, for some, have previously collaborated with Visible.
+The curatorial advisory board, who finally nominated the long list of 67 projects, was made of esteemed colleagues – both affiliated with institutions and working independently in emerging or established scenes – who, for some, have previously collaborated with Visible.
 What connects them is a commitment to researching, supporting and offering discursive and productive platforms for innovative projects that are actively engaged within the social sphere.